Walk in NYC # 6, along the East River part 3, is a 3 miles self-guided tour that goes from Roosevelt Island to Astoria, off the beaten path.

 E: Astoria Park will then be in front of you.

 It’s one of the largest green spaces in Queens with unique views of the river and two imposing bridges connecting Astoria to Wards and Randalls Islands, then Harlem.
-The one for cars is called the Triborough / Kennedy bridge, the one for train is called the Hell Gate.
+The one for cars is called the Robert Kennedy Bridge, the one for train is called the Hell Gate.

 You’ll also find benches, bocce and tennis courts, and the largest and oldest outdoor pool in New York City.